Court-Pencil/Game-Trivia/README.md

 # Video Game Trivia

+## Project Overview

 [Video Game Trivia](https://court-pencil.github.io/Game-Trivia/)

-The Video Game Trivia is an app where you can test your video game knowledge with easy, medium and hard questions.
-There is a start screen which is in the style of a retro games that is inspired from the early nes console graphics to give that novelty feeling.
+The Video Game Trivia is an app where you can test your video game knowledge.
+There is a start screen which is in the style of a retro games that is inspired from the early NES console graphics to give that novelty feeling.
 10 quiz questions that are fetched from a API and the questions are different each time you play the quiz.
-Once the quiz is completed it takes you to a results page and shows the users how much they scored and there is a retry button that once clicked will bring you back to the start screen for the user to play again.
+Once the quiz is completed it takes you to a results page and shows the users how much they scored and there is a retry button that once clicked will bring you back to the start screen for the user to play again, with new questions loaded each time.

 ![image of website on all screen sizes](src/docs/all-screen-sizes-image.png)

+## Project Rationale
+The Video Game Trivia app was created to offer users a simple and enjoyable way to test their gaming knowledge through a fun, fast-paced quiz experience.
+Many trivia apps focus on general topics, so this project aims to provide a dedicated space specifically for video game fans.
+The retro-inspired design helps capture the nostalgia of early gaming, making the experience more engaging for users.
+By fetching new questions each time, the app encourages replayability while giving users the chance to learn new facts and improve their score with every attempt.

 [Contents]()